AntirWiki/Antir/content/Campaigns/Shattered Past/People/West Hemlocke.md

 > | [[Cianan of Antir]] | Husband |
 > | [[Zella Brightflower]] | Mother (adoptive)|

-West Hemlocke was the assistant headmaster of [[Foxfire Academy]] from 965-989.
+West Hemlocke was the assistant headmaster of [[Foxfire Academy]] from 965-989 BR.
 He was the bodyguard, sole confidant, and eventually husband of King [[Cianan of Antir]].
 He was a member of the adventuring group [[Tooth and Claw]].

-Despite Cianan of Antir's tarnished reputation as king, the duo had a formidable partnership, with Cianan's magical prowess complementing Hemlocke's physical strength to quell most political unrest.
-However, their reign remained unpopular among many, despite the pair's pivotal role in saving Alturon from the threat of the dragon known as [[Dilitrius]] in ~953 BR.
+Despite Cianan's tarnished reputation as king, the duo had a formidable partnership, with Cianan's magical prowess complementing Hemlocke's physical strength to quell most political unrest.
+However, their reign remained unpopular among many, despite the pair's pivotal role in saving Alturon from the threat of the dragon [[Dilitrius]] in ~953 BR.

 Historians generally recognize Hemlocke's critical part in securing Cianan's claim to the throne, and his essential support in ensuring [[Aisling of Antir]]'s succession following Cianan's abdication.

 # History
 ## Early Life
-In the autumn months of ~926 BR, Hemlocke was born -- or rather, hatched --  under the care of the esteemed wizard Zella Brightflower.
+In the autumn months of ~926 BR, Hemlocke was born -- or rather, hatched --  under the care of the esteemed wizard [[Zella Brightflower]].
 Initially known as Hemlocke Brightflower in his youth, he was believed to be female until he began to exhibit traits typically associated with male puberty.
 This misunderstanding did not generally affect his upbringing, however, as Hemlocke was raised in a gender-neutral manner.

-The identity of his biological parents remains largely unknown -- except for the fact that his biological father was an elven druid and an old acquaintance of Zella, while his biological mother is presumed to be of owlfolk descent.
+The identity of his biological parents remains largely unknown -- except for the fact that his biological father was an elven druid and an old acquaintance of Zella, while his biological mother is presumed to be of [[Moondancer|owlfolk]] descent.

 At the age of 15, as traditional for gnomeish culture, he chose the first name West for himself.
 Generally, only family and people he considers himself close to he lets use this name.